rodjek/puppet-lint/README.md

 #### Run specific checks

-To run only specific checks, use the `--only-checks` option, with arguments specifying which checks to make: [TODO: can you specify more than one argument for this?]
+To run only specific checks, use the `--only-checks` option, with a comma-separated list of arguments specifying which checks to make:

 ```
-puppet-lint --only-checks trailing_whitespace
+puppet-lint --only-checks trailing_whitespace, 140chars
 ```

 To avoid enormous patch sets when using the `--fix` flag, use the `--only-checks` option to limit which checks Puppet Lint makes: